Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 You can just hop on any train without a reservation, sit in any unreserved empty seat, and show your Eurail pass when asked by the conductor - even premier high-speed trains like Germany's superb ICE or Austria's excellent railjet trains.
 Trains cannot 'sell out'.

 If you want a reserved seat (a sensible move for a long journey to having to stand at busy times) it only costs 3-4.50.
-Passes retain their 'hop on any train' convenience factor for travel in and between these countries.
+Passes retain their 'hop on, hop off' convenience factor for travel in and between these countries.

-The key exceptions in these countries are as follows: International journeys to or from France or Italy do require compulsory seat reservation with a fee to pay.
-Thalys high-speed trains between Brussels & Amsterdam and between Brussels & Cologne have compulsory reservation & a fee for passholders.
-A few scenic tourist trains in Switzerland require a seat reservation & small supplement, such as the celebrated Glacier Express & Bernina Express.
-Poland, Slovakia, Hungary & Romania require seat reservations on all their inter-city trains, but these are just normal seat reservations for a euro or two, no big deal.
+The key exceptions are as follows: International journeys to or from France or Italy require compulsory seat reservation with a fee to pay.
+Eurostar (formerly Thalys) high-speed trains between Brussels & Amsterdam and Brussels & Cologne have compulsory reservation & a fee for passholders.
+A few scenic tourist trains in Switzerland require a seat reservation/supplement, such as the Glacier Express & Bernina Express.
+Poland, Slovakia, Hungary & Romania require seat reservations on all their inter-city trains, but these are just normal seat reservations costing 1-3, no big deal.
 All this is explained in the country-by-country guide.

 -